 Make it easier to access every room in your home with options like ramps and stair lifts.

-Make your bathtub safer and more accessible with a budget-friendly tub-to-shower conversion from CleanCut.
+Make your bathtub safer and more accessible with a budget-friendly tub-to-shower modification from CleanCut.

 Need to make upgrades to meet Americans with Disabilities Act (ADA) requirements for bathrooms, like replacing a regular toilet with a handicap toilet?
 Whether your bathroom remodels include installing accessible toilets, adding walk-in bathtubs or doing a tub-to-shower conversion, we can help.
 Need a wheelchair-accessible shower?
 Check out our selection of barrier-free showers that allow for safe, easy access.
 Want to make your home handicap accessible for family and friends?
 Consider an ADA-compliant wheelchair ramp.
 For two-story houses, chair stair lifts make it easier and safer to access different levels of the home.

-There are so many ways to improve the accessibility of our spaces and, in turn, our lives.
+There are so many ways to improve the accessibility of our spaces and, in turn, our lives with independent living products.
 Home accessibility for the elderly allows people to continue living independently and safely.
+Products for seniors living at home include grab bars, higher toilets and more that give them the confidence they need for living safely where they’re most comfortable.
 Homes that are accessible by wheelchair — whether with handicap wheelchair ramps, wider entryways or lower countertops — allow freedom for those who rely on wheelchairs to get around.
 If you need more ideas about how to create a more accessible home, explore our educational resources, including articles like 5 Ideas for an Accessible Kitchen.